-An event giving rise to a claim must occur when your insurance cover is in force and claim payments can only be made, start to accumulate or continue while your cover is in place.
+An event giving rise to a claim must occur at a time while your insurance cover is in force and claim payments can only be made, start to accrue or continue while your cover is in place.

-Our assessment of your claim will involve determining whether your claim meets all relevant Policy terms and conditions and any applicable special condition shown in the Policy Schedule.
+Our assessment of your claim will involve determining whether your claim meets all of the relevant Policy terms and conditions and the special condition shown in the Policy Schedule.
 This includes the terms and conditions that apply to the payment of any benefit under a Plan.
-It may also include investigating whether the duty to take reasonable care not to make a misrepresentation was complied with when the Policy or Plan was applied for, reinstated or changed.
-Our assessment of your claim will require obtaining the information, such as medical (for example Medicare, Pharmaceutical Benefits Scheme and private health insurance records), employment, lifestyle, pastime or financial evidence, that we require to make our decision.
-This may include information that relates to the period prior to the Policy or Plan start date, such as previous medical, employment, lifestyle, pastime or financial history, to determine whether you or the Life Insured took reasonable care not to make a misrepresentation when you applied for, reinstated or changed the Policy or Plan.
+This will include obtaining the information, such as medical, employment, lifestyle or financial evidence, that we require to make our assessment.
+It may also include reviewing your previous medical, employment, lifestyle or financial history to determine whether you complied with your duty of disclosure when you applied for, reinstated or modified the Policy or Plan.
 In all circumstances we must be satisfied of our initial and ongoing liability to pay a benefit.
-Any information we require must be provided, and participation in the assessment activities we require must be undertaken, for us to assess your claim and before we will pay a benefit.
+Any information we require must be provided, and participation in the assessment activities we require must be undertaken, in order for us to assess your claim and before we will pay a benefit.